hejj16/UCPH_Master_Thesis/Notebooks/Readme.md

 </table>

 A brief discription of downstream model a, b, c & d:
-- model (a): standard VAE model, assuming I.I.D. observations, and taking aligned sequences as input;
+- model (a): standard VAE model, assuming I.I.D. observations, and taking aligned sequences as input;
 - model (b): Draupnir model with latent tree, taking an aligned protein family as the input;
 - model (c): Draupnir model with latent tree and SNW algorithm, taking an unaligned protein family as the input;
 - model (d): Draupnir model, taking an unaligned protein family as the input; the unaligned sequences are padded to the same length.